-Whether the NP holds a degree as an Acute Care Nurse Practitioner or Family Nurse Practitioner the focus on prevention, wellness, and education remains the core of this specialty.
-An Acute Care NP works in an acute care setting, usually a hospital, and diagnoses, prescribes medications when necessary, and manages a patient's illnesses.
-They will treat the patient during the hospital stay and usually follow-up after discharge.
-The Family Nurse Practitioner usually works in the non-acute care setting, usually a physician's office or clinic, and diagnoses, treats, prescribes medications, and manages a patient's illness.
+Whether the NP holds a degree as an Acute Care Nurse Practitioner, Family Nurse Practitioner, or other NP specialty, the focus on prevention, wellness, and education remains at the core.
+An Acute Care NP works in an acute care setting, usually a hospital, diagnoses prescribe medications when necessary, and manages a patient's illnesses.
+They will treat the patient during the hospital stay and usually follow up after discharge.
+The Family Nurse Practitioner usually works in the non-acute care setting, usually, a physician's office or clinic, and diagnoses, treats, prescribes medications, and manages a patient's illness.
 Both roles are growing in popularity and employment.
+Other NP specialties include Adult Gerontology NP, Neonatal NP, Pediatric NP, Psychiatric NP, and Women’s Health NP.
 Direct physician supervision may be required depending on the state in which the NP is licensed.

 Certified Nurse Midwife (CNM)

 The midwife creates and maintains a relationship with the mother and later the child.
-This graduate degree nurse works with the pregnant woman during pregnancy, labor, and follows up after the child is born.
+This graduate degree nurse works with the pregnant woman during pregnancy and labor and follows up after the child is born.
 The midwife's role differs from a physician by being more involved with the pregnancy and birthing process.
-Midwife's are present during labor and may be helpful in assisting the mother to avoid an epidural, C-section, and monitor closely for complications.
+Midwives are present during labor and may be helpful in assisting the mother to avoid an epidural, or C-section, and monitoring closely for complications.
 Midwives are often employed by birthing centers and hospitals.

 Clinical Nurse Specialists (CNS)

-The CNS provides direct patient care as a provider and choose one of three areas of focus: direct patient care, management, administration.
+The CNS provides direct patient care as a provider and chooses one of three areas of focus: direct patient care, management, and administration.
 By contrast, the NP is trained to provide direct patient care.

 Certified Registered Nurse Anesthetist (CRNA)